Meet the Staff

 SUSAN MCSHERRY, BOARD PRESIDENT

-Director of Alternative Fuels Program, New York City Department of Transportation Susan McSherry is Director of Alternative Fuel Programs at the New York City Department of Transportation, focusing on alternative fuels and advanced technology vehicle programs.
-She is responsible for grant program development and project management, including assisting NYC agencies in advancing their Green Fleet initiatives to lower CO2 and criteria pollutant emissions from the City’s vehicle fleet.
-Susan works closely with the DOT Office of Freight Mobility, and is the Project Manager for the DOT Hunts Point Clean Trucks Program, which offers incentive rebates to private fleets in the Hunts Point/Port Morris area of the South Bronx.
-She and her office support the local NYC/Empire Clean Cities Coalition on petroleum reduction policy and implementation, and conduct relevant public outreach and education to community and technical groups on the subject of clean vehicles.
-Susan holds a Masters in Urban Planning from Hunter College.
-She is currently Co-Chair on the Strategic Planning Committee for the Northeast Diesel Collaborative. |
+Director of Alternative Fuels Program, New York City Department of Transportation Susan McSherry is Director of Alternative Fuel Programs at the New York City Department of Transportation, focusing on clean fuels and advanced technology vehicle programs.
+She is responsible for managing grant program development and clean fleet projects, including assisting NYC agencies in advancing their Green Fleet initiatives to lower CO2 and criteria pollutant emissions from the City’s vehicle fleet; DOTs Curbside EV Charging Pilot Program to bring visibility and awareness of EV charging for privately owned vehicles that park on street; and the relaunch of the NYC Clean Trucks Program which expanded the successful Hunts Point Clean Truck Program to other Industrial Business Zones citywide.
+She and her office support the local NYC/Empire Clean Cities Coalition on petroleum reduction policy and implementation and conduct relevant public outreach and education to community and technical groups about clean vehicles.
+Susan holds a Masters in Urban Planning from Hunter College. |

 JOHN MARKOWITZ, ASSISTANT SECRETARY

-Director of e-Mobility Technology and Engineering, New York Power Authority John is Director of e-Mobility Technology and Engineering at the New York Power Authority (NYPA).
+Senior Director, New York Power Authority John is Director of e-Mobility Technology and Engineering at the New York Power Authority (NYPA).
 He manages NYPA’s electric transportation program, as well as projects in the areas of renewable energy and energy storage.
 He participated in the field testing of the first plug-in hybrid vehicles from the major automakers.
 He is also a member of the Electric Power Research Institute’s Infrastructure Working Committee.
 This group of representatives of the automakers and electric utilities defines safety standards for electric vehicle charging equipment.
 Before joining NYPA, John held engineering and marketing positions in the fields of transportation and energy efficiency.
 He is a member of the Society of Automotive Engineers and the Association of Energy Engineers.
 He holds the following degrees: Bachelor of Electrical Engineering from Manhattan College, and Master of Business Administration from Pace University.
 He is a New York State Licensed Professional Engineer and a Certified Energy Manager. |

 JOHN GILLIE